throneless-tech/jobsboard/content/post/National-Institute-for-Reproductive-Health_Digital-Communications-Manager.md

 Application Procedure:
 Send resume, cover letter and a writing sample (preferably of an advocacy email) to humanresources@nirhealth.org by January 21st, 2021.
 Applications will be reviewed on a rolling basis.
 NIRH hopes to have the position filled by mid-February.

-EEO statement:
-The National Institute for Reproductive Health and NIRH Action Fund is an equal opportunity employer.
-NIRH and NIRH Action Fund strives to build and support an equitable work community that attracts, develops, and retains exceptional people.
-As a member of the reproductive freedom movement, NIRH aims to foster leadership and raise the voices of historically marginalized people, including but not limited to Black people and people of color, indigenous/native peoples, LGBTQ and gender non-conforming people, disabled/differently abled people, immigrants, and low-income people.
-We strongly encourage candidates of these and other diverse backgrounds to apply.

-Equity Statement:
-NIRH and NIRH Action Fund staff and board have committed to racial equity, and as such have been engaged in a multi-year process to adopt a racial equity lens across the organizations.
-We are a reproductive health and rights organization that incorporates reproductive justice values into our work.
-We recognize the interconnectivity of identities, such as race, socio-economic status, immigration status, ability, and sex, including sexual orientation, and gender identity, and how they interact with systems of oppressions to shape and impact a person’s freedom and ability to control their reproductive and sexual lives.
-As a result, this person will join an organization that’s currently engaged in shifting its institutional framework.